therobocademy/ros2-for-absolute-beginners/README.md

 Recommended:

 * Basic computer knowledge
-* Basic Linux knowledge (helpful but not mandatory)
+* Basic [Linux and command knowledge](https://ubuntu.com/tutorials/command-line-for-beginners) (helpful but not mandatory)
-* Basic programming knowledge (helpful but not mandatory)
+* Basic programming knowledge in C++ and Python (helpful but not mandatory)

 ---

 ## 🖥️ Supported Platforms

-You can follow this course using any of the following setups:

-### Option 1: Native Ubuntu Installation (Recommended)

-* Ubuntu 22.04 LTS
-* Ubuntu 24.04 LTS
-* Ubuntu 26.04 LTS

-### Option 2: Docker-Based Development
+This course can be followed using any modern operating system, including:

+- Windows
+- Linux
+- macOS

+To ensure a consistent learning experience across all platforms, the course uses **VirtualBox** with an Ubuntu virtual machine as the primary development environment.

+Using VirtualBox allows you to:

+- Follow the course regardless of your host operating system
-Run ROS 2 inside Docker containers without modifying your host operating system.
+- Avoid modifying your existing operating system

-### Option 3: VirtualBox-Based Development

-Run Ubuntu and ROS 2 inside a Virtual Machine.
+- Use a preconfigured Ubuntu environment for ROS 2 development

-Supported Host Operating Systems:

-* Windows
+- Maintain compatibility with all course exercises and projects

+### Development Environment Used in This Course

+- VirtualBox
-* Linux
+- Ubuntu Linux
-* macOS
+- ROS 2 Lyrical
+- ROS 2 Jazzy

+### Optional Setup

+Students who are already using Ubuntu natively may also follow the course directly on their Ubuntu installation.

+Docker-based workflows can also be used by students who prefer containerized development environments.
 ---

 ## ⚙️ Computer Requirements